 Servant leadership has been a continuing learning experience for me.
 It has not come naturally.
 The first thing I had to understand was what it meant to walk in the shoes of those I would lead.
 This was a lesson that I would learn as I joined the ServiceMaster senior management team and spent the first two months of my ServiceMaster career out cleaning floors and doing the maintenance and other work which was part of our service business.
 In so doing, I was beginning to understand what would be my dependence upon and responsibility to people I would lead.
 Little did I realize then that this would ultimately involve over 200,000 people as we grew to serve over 10 million customers in 45 different countries.

-Later on in my career, as I became CEO of the firm, the faces of our service workers would often flash across my mind as I was faced with those inevitable judgment calls between the rights and wrongs of running a business.
-The integrity of my words and actions had to pass their scrutiny.
+Later on in my career, as I became CEO of the firm, the faces of our service workers would flash across my mind as I was faced with those inevitable judgment calls between the rights and wrongs of running a business.
+The integrity of my actions had to pass their scrutiny.
+When all the numbers and figures were added up and reported as the results of the firm, they had to do more than just follow the rules or satisfy the changing standards of the accounting profession.
+They also had to accurately reflect the reality of our combined performance - a result that was real - a result that our customers could depend upon.
+A result that would reflect the true value of the firm.
 Otherwise I was deceiving myself and those that I was committed to serve.

-As you invest yourself in the lives of others, people do respond.
-God will provide opportunities to share and speak the truth of your faith.
+As we invest ourselves in the lives of others, people will respond.

+God will provide the opportunities to share and speak the truth of our faith.

 It is His way of teaching us to love Him on the horizontal as we engage the world that He so loves.
-I have experienced this many times in the work environment and as we close this time together I would like to share with you one of those experiences.
+I have experienced this many times in the work environment and as we close our time together I will share with you one of those experiences.